oprypin/crsfml/gitbook/graphics-shape.md

 ### Outline

 Shapes can have an outline.
-You can set the thickness and color of the outline with the `outline_thickness=` and `setOutlineColor` functions.
+You can set the thickness and color of the outline with the `outline_thickness=` and `outline_color=` methods.

 ```ruby
 shape = SF::CircleShape.new(50)